 Document management strategies to achieve the TMDLs (Chapter 4 and Chapter 5).

-Document the implementation schedule, funding, responsibilities, and milestones (Chapter 4 and Chapter 5).
+Document the implementation schedule, feasible funding strategies, responsibilities, and milestones (Chapter 4 and Chapter 5).

 Identify monitoring, evaluation, and a reporting strategy to evaluate reasonable progress over time (Section 6.3).